oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 ![Flow between ORAS, OCI registry, Gatekeeper and Config Sync](gatekeeper-policies-as-oci-image/overview-flow.png)

-_While we use [Google Artifact Registry](https://cloud.google.com/artifact-registry) as the OCI registry for this example, you can [any registry supporting OCI artifacts](https://oras.land/implementors/#registries-supporting-oci-artifacts).
+_While we use [Google Artifact Registry](https://cloud.google.com/artifact-registry) as the OCI registry for this example, you can use [any registry supporting OCI artifacts](https://oras.land/implementors/#registries-supporting-oci-artifacts).
 For the GitOps tool, we are using the OSS project: [Config Sync](https://github.com/GoogleContainerTools/kpt-config-sync), and you can also use it as part of the [Anthos Config Management](https://cloud.google.com/anthos/config-management) service or even use other GitOps tools supporting OCI images like [FluxCD](https://fluxcd.io/flux/cheatsheets/oci-artifacts/)._

 ## Create a Gatekeeper policy

 Let's create a [Gatekeeper policy](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) composed by one `Constraint` and one `ConstraintTemplate` that will be leveraged throughout this blog post.

-In this example, we are making sure that any non-system namespaces is leveraging the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) feature by having the appropriate label.
+In this example, we are making sure that any non-system namespaces is leveraging the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) feature to enforce the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 Create a dedicated folder for the associated files:
 ```bash